Marriage Counseling Techniques Used By Therapists To Improve Communication

 With the pragmatic model therapy style, couples are encouraged to deal with immediate concerns that are causing conflict.
 These often include the “easy” fixes.
 This could mean that partners spend more quality time together, learn each other’s love language, or just communicate more effectively so that they can make more informed decisions about the relationship.
 With the pragmatic approach, there is often a great deal of self-examination on the part of each individual to determine their motives and discover their triggers.
 After these have been identified, the couple can begin working on solutions to resolve conflict.

 One popular form of couples therapy is the imago method.
-This type of therapy typically helps couples understand the reason behind their behaviors, which researchers believe is related to a person’s childhood.
+This type of couples counseling typically helps partners understand the reason behind their behaviors, which researchers believe is related to a person’s childhood.
 Specifically, a person’s reactions may be related to the relationships they established with parents or caregivers.
-This type of therapy may help couples understand each other more, which may lead to more intimacy.
+The couples therapy techniques utilized in this type of counseling may help couples understand each other more, which may lead to more intimacy.

 Are you and your spouse experiencing marital issues?